 Charitable Giving

-What is Charitable Giving?
+What is Charitable Giving in Financial Planning?

-Charitable giving focuses on how you support the causes that matter to you in a way that fits into your overall financial plan.
+Charitable giving focuses on how you support the causes and communities that matter most to you in a way that fits thoughtfully into your overall financial plan.
+It is not just about the act of giving.
+It is about making sure your giving is intentional, sustainable, and coordinated with the rest of your financial picture.

 Support the causes that matter to you